spraakbanken/karp-backend-v5/doc/manual.md

 ES provides a set of built-in analyzers, and at Språkbanken we have added some more to fit our data.
 The default analyzer in ES will split words on special characters (-,\_,.,"...).
-If that’s not what you want, consider the built-in `keyword` analyzer treats the whole string as one token (useful for different types of identifiers, or possibly multiwords expression that should not be analyzed as separate tokens).
+If that’s not what you want, consider the type `keyword`, which treats the whole string as one token (useful for different types of identifiers, or possibly multiwords expression that should not be analyzed as separate tokens).